How to Suspend or Lower Your Auto Insurance Because of COVID-19

 "It's a double saving for the insurance companies," J. Robert Hunter, Consumer Federation of America's director of insurance, told WTVD-TV.
 "It would be a COVID-19 windfall for them if they didn't give back the money."

 Most insurers have responded to the COVID-19 crisis by giving car insurance rebates, refunds or discounts to their customers.
-Many of them have provided refunds of 15% or more for March and April.
-Refunds for May, if offered, would happen in June.
-USAA has provided a 20% refund for two months of auto premiums, and Farmers Insurance is offering a 25% reduction for April premiums and a 15% reduction for May.
+Many of them have provided refunds of 15% or more for March and April in 2020.
+USAA has provided a 20% refund for two months of auto premiums, and Farmers Insurance offered a 25% reduction for April premiums and a 15% reduction for May in 2020.
 Contact your insurer for information on their auto insurance rebates or similar offerings.

-Some state regulators, including California's insurance commissioner Ricardo Lara, have ordered insurers to offer financial relief to drivers for March, April and possibly May if shelter-in-place orders continue.
+Some state regulators, including California's insurance commissioner Ricardo Lara, have ordered insurers to offer financial relief to drivers if shelter-in-place orders continue.
 While many insurers have volunteered the refunds, you may need to contact your insurer if you received notice of a rebate.

 How to Lower Your Car Insurance Premium Because of the Coronavirus